23003324/ODD2023-WT-Ex-10-BOOTSTRAP/README.md

+NAME: HARITHA RAMESH

+REFERENCE NUMBER: 23003324

+DEPARTMENT: CSE(CYBER SECURITY)
 # Ex-10-BOOTSTRAP
 ## Ex-10(a)
 ## AIM:
-Create a Responsive feedback form for a virtual workshop on Constructing Modern Websites built with Bootstrap.
+To create a Responsive feedback form for a virtual workshop on Constructing Modern Websites built with Bootstrap.

 ## DESIGN STEPS: 10(a)
-Step 1:
+### Step 1:
-Initialize the HTML document
+Initialize the HTML document.

-Step 2:
+### Step 2:
-Create the body structure
+Create the body structure.

-Step 3:
+### Step 3:
-Construct the form
+Construct the form.

-Step 4:
+### Step 4:
 Add a submit button and Link Bootstrap JavaScript.

 ## CODE: 10(a)